6. Character vectors#

 Note

 For more details on regular expressions in general, see, e.g., [24].
-The ultimate reference for PCRE2 pattern syntax is the man page pcre2pattern(3).
-R also gives access to ERE-like TRE library (see help("regex")), which is the default one.
-However, we discourage its use because it is feature-poorer.
+The ultimate reference on the PCRE2 pattern syntax is the Unix man page pcre2pattern(3).
+From now on, we assume that the reader is familiar with it.

 ## [1] "air_quality_1973.csv" "anscombe.csv" "iris.csv"